José Joaquin Jimeno

-Father José Joaquin Jimeno (1804–1856) was a Spanish missionary to the Americas.
+Father José Joaquin Jimeno (30 November 1804, Mexico City – 14 March 1856, Santa Barbara, California) was a Mexican-born missionary in California.

 Father Jimeno is known to have traveled with Father Mariano Payeras to San Jacinto, a distant rancho of Mission San Luis Rey de Francia in September 1821.
 He also appears in an 1836 sketch of Mission San Gabriel Arcángel.
-From 1838 to 1844 he held the position of Presidente of the California mission chain and of Vicáreo Foraneo to the bishop.
+From 1838 to 1844, he held the position of Presidente of the California mission chain and of Vicáreo Foraneo to the bishop.